Updated on November 3, 2022 by Sarina Tariq

 A lining is usually added to a garment to protect the outer fabric of the garment but usually, the fabric used for lining is not of good quality and it tears or rips – in this case, if mending is not the solution, you may have to replace the lining or decide to do away with the lining.
 The lining is usually attached to the neckline or shoulder seams so you may have to undo the stitches there to get it out.

 Choose a good quality fabric for lining and make it as the same as the outer garment and attach at the neckline, armline and shoulder seams.
 Learn about a method to sew the lining and the outerfabric to give the look of an invisible hem here.

 5. Pressing impressions on garment face

 This is the dreaded mark with the shape of the iron soleplate on your garment.
 This is caused by improper ironing.
 Sometimes you leave the iron a little too long and this leaves marks.
 They almost look permanent but do not despair.
-Steam ironing and then using some pressure with your fingers to smooth out the area can eliminate the mark to an extent.
+Steam ironing and then using some pressure with your hands to smooth out the area can eliminate the mark to an extent.

 Some fabrics should never be touched by the iron.
 You can use the steam function in your iron for preventing this.
 Use a pressing cloth between the iron and the fabric – this also prevents marks to an extent.
 A good pressing cloth is a thin muslin cotton fabric piece.
 Here are some ironing tips

 6. Crushed Fabric Nap